ThePillenwerfer/dosbox-x-32-bit/README.md

 	src/dosbox-x

 It will be very big though.
-To get it down to a sensible size run:—
+To get it down to a sensible size, if you want to, run:—

     strip --strip-all src/dosbox-x